6 So we may boldly say: “The Lord is my helper; I will not fear. What can man do to me?”

 Material things are temporary; we will lose it all one day (Prov 23:5).
 That is why we should be content with what we have (1 Ti 6:6-8).
 Discontentment leads to dissatisfaction with life.
 We do not deserve anything from God except discipline.
 Anything He provides is a matter of His grace toward us (Ge 32:10).

-The believer who accepts God’s sovereign plan and governance over his or her life has a sense of contentment with where they are in life.
-This is a person who knows God is working everything in their life for good (Ro 8:28).
+The believer who accepts God’s sovereign plan and governance over her life has a sense of contentment with where she is in life.
+This is a person who knows God is working everything in her life for good (Ro 8:28).
 God knows our needs better than we do (Lu 12:30).

 God treats Christians as individuals.
-In one case He may give great wealth, but in the other, He may allow to live in poverty.
-The Lord provides each believer content no matter his or her circumstance.
-There is no reason for either to be afraid if they accept God’s sovereign care on their lives (1 Pe 5:7).
+In one case He may give great wealth, but in the other, He may allow the person to live in poverty.
+The Lord provides each believer contentment no matter his or her circumstance.
+There is no reason for them in either circumstance to be afraid if they accept God’s sovereign care on their lives (1 Pe 5:7).
 They know He is faithful to them no matter what the problem may be in their lives.